AGILEDROP/moodle-local_bulk_roles_importer/README.md

 ### Manual Import

-Navigate to Site administration > Plugins > Import roles from a file to manually upload an XML file or a ZIP archive containing multiple XML files with Moodle role definitions.
+Navigate to _Site administration > Users > Permissions > Import roles from a
+file_ to manually upload an XML file or a ZIP archive containing multiple XML files with Moodle role definitions.
 After uploading, click Import, and the plugin will process the files and display the results.

 ### Automatic Import

-In Site administration > Plugins > Bulk Roles Importer settings, you can configure a repository as the source for role XML files and set a schedule for automatic imports.
+In _Site administration > Users > Permissions > Bulk Roles Importer settings_,
+you can configure a repository as the source for role XML files and set a schedule for automatic imports.
 The plugin will periodically fetch the latest role definitions and apply them automatically.

 ## Installing via uploaded ZIP file ##